 EdgeRouter X primarily uses IPsec for site-to-site tunnels.
 OpenVPN is better suited for remote access or specific gateway-to-gateway scenarios, but IPsec is more common for LAN-to-LAN tunnels between sites.

 # How do I test if the VPN tunnel is up?
+J edge perfume review: A comprehensive guide to VPNs, online privacy, and security tools for 2026

 From a host on Site A, ping a host on Site B’s LAN.
 You can also check the EdgeRouter’s VPN status page or CLI output to confirm the tunnel is active and SA is established.